fliden/starter-fastapi/README.md

 ### Models

-Pydantic models for request/response validation and data structures.
+SQLModel models for database tables and Pydantic models for request/response validation.

 ### Services